suparna-khamaru/data-structures-and-algorithms-in-swift/README.md

 # data-structures-and-algorithms-in-swift
-These are my learnings from an udemy course: Data Structures & Algo in swift
+These are the summary of my learnings from an udemy course: "Data Structures & Algo in swift"

 ## Time Complexity:
 1. Constant Time